petter-holmberg/cpp-ref/stl.md

 The STL containers can be subdivided into two categories:

 1. [Sequence containers](#SequenceContainers):

     Containers oriented towards sequential access of objects.

     The standard sequence containers are `vector`, `string`, `deque` and `list`.
 2. [Associative containers](#AssociativeContainers):

     Containers oriented towards random access of objects.

     The standard associative containers are `set`, `multiset`, `map` and `multimap`.

 Code should never be written with the goal to generalize the use of a specific container, so that it can be replaced without touching any code that uses it.
 Instead, find the container that best matches the required use cases, and use typedefs to clarify syntax and make container replacement easier in the event that it needs to be done.
 [Meyers01](#Meyers01) §2

 Containers should never contain base classes, as this causes slicing (only the base part of derived classes being inserted) which is almost always an error.
-To implement containers holding different types, make containers of base class pointers, or preferably of smart pointers (but never auto_ptr!)
+To implement containers holding different types, make containers of base class pointers, or preferably of smart pointers (but never `auto_ptr`!)
 Containers of `new`:ed pointers are prone to leak memory.
 The best way to avoid this problem is to use smart pointers.
 [Meyers01](#Meyers01) §3 §7 §8

 `vector` is usually the right container to use by default when it is not obvious that another one should be used, it offers a lot of useful properties that other containers don't provide.
 [Sutter05](#Sutter05) §76